-The following commands are used to manipulate the wireframe outlines:
+The following commands are used to manipulate the wireframe outlines.

-- Drag a point Clicking and dragging on a selected point drags the point and the bezier handles connected to that point. - Alt + Drag a point Holding the ALT key while dragging a selected point will constrain the movement of that point to 15° increments.
+Drag a point - Clicking and dragging on a selected point drags the point and the bezier handles connected to that point.

-• CTRL + Drag a point - Holding the CTRL key while dragging on a selected point drags the point and adjusts the bezier handles connected to that point to generate a perfect arc between the next and previous points on that line.
+CTRL + Drag a point - Holding the CTRL key while dragging on a selected point drags the point and adjusts the bezier handles connected to that point to generate a perfect arc between the next and previous points on that line.

 Ctrl + Drag a Bezier Handle - Holding the Ctrl key while dragging on a Bezier handle fixes the angle of the handle.
-This means that even if you move the mouse off of that line, the Bezier handle will remain on the same angle.
+This means that even if your move the mouse off of that line, the Bezier handle will remain on the same angle.

-• Shift + Click on a point - Holding the Shift key while clicking on a point will change it between a straight and a curve.
+Shift + Clicking on a point - Holding the Shift key while clicking on a point will change it between a straight and a curve.
 If you change from a curve point to a straight point, the handles will stay, but they can be moved independently of each other.
 Handles on curve points are locked.

-• Double-Click on a selected point - Double-clicking on a selected point will bring up the digitize point properties box.
-This will allow you to choose which type of point you want by clicking one of the radio
+Double-Clicking on a selected point - Double-clicking on a selected point will bring up the digitize • point properties box.
+This will allow you to choose which type of point you want by clicking one of the radio buttons.